Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 2 - Friend or Foe.md

 It smells delicious though ...

 >**PLAYER ACTION:**
 >Do you try the food?
-(If yes it heals them up completely)
+(If yes it heals them up by 1d10)
 >If they ask what's in it just list off a bunch of really weird items
 >If they ask what it's called just call it something absurd